 A: The vast majority of surgical procedures are performed in our AAAASF accredited, outpatient private surgery center that is located within the 8th floor suite of Kane Plaza in downtown Sarasota.
-The doctors also have privileges at Sarasota Memorial Hospital, Coastal Surgery Center and Lakewood Ranch Medical Center.
+The doctors also have privileges at Sarasota Memorial Hospital and Coastal Surgery Center.

 Q: Before my procedure, will I need medical clearance from my doctor?

 A: Medical clearance may be required in some cases.
 Factors that are considered include patient age, baseline health status, recent health events or symptoms (if any), desired procedures and type of anesthesia.

 Q: Are our plastic surgeons board certified and by which boards?